veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 ]
 ```

+#### Conclusion
+The Health and Safety Tracker application exemplifies the practical use of the Veracity Platform API in creating a robust and efficient system for managing workplace safety.
+By leveraging the multi-tenant capabilities, user and group management, and detailed permission settings provided by the API, the application ensures a safe and compliant working environment.
+This fictional application demonstrates the versatility and power of the Veracity Platform API in addressing complex, real-world problems.

+In this example, we care about the privacy of the end-users, and the application never stores any user information unless the user reports a case.
+In that case, we need to store enough information to comply with regulations.
+The same goes for the ones handling cases.

 ### Mall Management Application (service-managed)
 SafeTech Solutions, renowned for developing innovative software solutions, has introduced a multi-tenant shopping mall management service.
 This service is designed to keep track of all employees and health and safety managers for all shops renting space in the mall.

 **You can also view the Mall Management Application use case in [a PDF format](https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/vtm/Mall%20Management%20Application.pdf)**.

-### Overview
+#### Overview
 It allows each store manager to manage their own employees (including health and safety managers), while enabling all employees to check in and out of work.
 The service ensures efficient crisis management by the mall administration and integrates seamlessly with EPOS systems to provide real-time data on employee presence in a user-friendly manner.
 Each mall gets its own virtual ‘tenant’, and store managers can manage their store within the mall’s tenant.

 Core features and functionalities:
-* Employee and manager tracking: Real-time record of all employees and health and safety managers, enhancing efficiency and safety.
+* Employee and manager tracking - Real-time record of all employees and health and safety managers, enhancing efficiency and safety.
-* Check-in and check-out system: Tracks attendance and manages work shifts effectively, with real-time updates.
+* Check-in and check-out system - Tracks attendance and manages work shifts effectively, with real-time updates.
-* Managerial control for store managers: Store managers can update employee details and ensure health and safety compliance, maintaining coordination with mall administration.
+* Managerial control for store managers - Store managers can update employee details and ensure health and safety compliance, maintaining coordination with mall administration.
-* EPOS system integration: Efficient tracking of employee presence, reducing administrative overhead and enhancing operational efficiency.
+* EPOS system integration - Efficient tracking of employee presence, reducing administrative overhead and enhancing operational efficiency.
-* Health and safety compliance: Monitors compliance, reports incidents, and ensures safety protocols are followed, with prompt notifications and alerts.
+* Health and safety compliance - Monitors compliance, reports incidents, and ensures safety protocols are followed, with prompt notifications and alerts.
-* Notifications and alerts: FireBase is used for real-time push notifications for employees, ensuring smooth and efficient crisis response
+* Notifications and alerts - FireBase is used for real-time push notifications for employees, ensuring smooth and efficient crisis response

-### Implementation Using Veracity Platform API
+#### Implementation Using Veracity Platform API

 See the implementation below.

-#### User Identity
+##### User Identity
 Veracity Identity handles user identities, providing self-service signup, password reset, and other core identity management functions.

-#### Multi-Tenant Service Management
+##### Multi-Tenant Service Management

 The service supports multiple tenants, representing different stores within the mall.

 Use the following endpoints to manage tenants and their associated services.

-#### Upon establishing a user session
+##### Upon establishing a user session

 To check if the user has access to the service through one or more tenants, call the following endpoint using the GET method:
 * `/me/applications/{applicationId}/tenants`